 Luckily, a meat based chili con carne recipe comes with very few issues that pose any kind of problem for my current dietary needs.

 I’ve never been a fan of beans, any kind of beans, so I’ve never worked too hard on finding a chili recipe that I love that included beans.
 But now that I’ve read quite a few articles discussing how beans may not be such a great option for many people’s diets, I feel even better about always making beanless meat chili!
+I’m not sure I buy all the fear mongering about beans, but I just don’t like them very much, so it makes it even easier to leave them out of my chili.

 Some people, who follow a Paleo diet, have eschewed beans due to the fact that they weren’t likely eaten in any appreciable amount until the agricultural revolution some 10,000 years ago, way after the Paleolithic period for which that specific diet was named.
 I’m not going to skip a food item just because cavemen didn’t eat it how many thousands of years ago.
 But I’m also not searching for any particular reason to include beans in my diet, so I might as well join the Paleo diet, for this recipe at least, and prepare a beanless chili.